 Direct-Lung vaping also produces larger vapour clouds - causing e-liquid to be used up a lot more quickly.
 Sticking to MTL will stretch your vape juice further.

 Like any consumer product, you can get some great deals and discounts on devices, vape juices and accessories by shopping around.
 Browsing clearance sales is a great way to find a cheaper, reduced-price vape.

-With new vape products being released constantly, retailers are regularly reducing prices on less-recent products – with many still being fairly new!
-A particularly great time to look out for these is the Stoptober vape sales and Black Friday.
+With new vape products being released constantly, retailers are regularly reducing prices on less-recent products - with many still being fairly new!
+A particularly great time to look out for these is Black Friday.

 After you’ve been vaping for a while, you’ll start to get a good idea of how much vape juice you consume, which flavours you like and how many coils you go through on a daily, weekly or monthly basis.